 Positive cognitive-behavioral therapy, or Positive CBT, is a strengths-based approach with positive psychology roots.
 The focus is not on what’s wrong with the client, but on what is right with them.
 A Positive CBT therapist focuses on building a client’s strengths and uses strategies that clients can use to help cope with their problems.
-Strategies include building resilience, setting goals, hope, and optimism.
+Strategies include building optimism, hope, and resilience and setting goals.

 As Positive Education continues to show promising results on children and adolescents, what can Positive CBT do for them, too?
 Positive Education works on preventing dysfunctional behaviors, but a lot of younger people enter therapy on an involuntary basis.
 In other words, many times it is an older person who convinces the young child or teenager to see a therapist because of problem behaviors they are noticing (Bannink, 2012).